-The winery still has the majority of the historic vineyards of the Capuchin monastery, including 90% of the location Liebfrauenstift-Kirchenstück, The vineyards cover nearly 13 hectares of vineyards, exclusively with Riesling are planted.
-It is a near-natural, environmentally friendly management of vineyards with low yields, promotion and conservation of soil structure and intensive foliage work practiced.
-Quality criteria for the wines are selective hand-picking of fully-fruity grapes, gentle processing, slow fermentation of the must and long maturation period.
-The wines are produced in three lines that differ in fruit, body and complexity.
-This is achieved by various measures of income minimization with appropriate pruning, intense eruption of surplus impulses, as well thin out achieved by reducing the number of grapes per stick and halving the fruit.
-The assortment consists of a dry layer wine "Liebfrauenstift-Kirchenstück", as well as a dry and a fine fruity Gutswein.
+The winery still owns the majority of the historic vineyards of the Capuchin monastery, including 90% of the location Liebfrauenstift-Kirchenstück, The vineyards cover almost 13 hectares of vineyards, which are exclusively with Riesling are planted.
+A natural, environmentally friendly cultivation of the vineyards with low yields, promotion and maintenance of the soil structure and intensive foliage work is practiced.
+Quality criteria for the wines are selective hand-picking of fully fruity grapes, gentle processing, slow fermentation of the must and long ripening period.
+The wines are produced in three lines, which differ in fruit, body and complexity.
+This is achieved through measures of different strengths with corresponding measures pruning, intensive breakout of surplus shoots, as well thin out achieved by reducing the number of grapes per stick and halving the fruit.
+The range consists of a dry, layered wine "Liebfrauenstift-Kirchenstück", as well as a dry and a fine-fruity estate wine.